Adversarial Rewards in Universal Learning for Contextual Bandits: Statement of results

-\end{restatable} For prescient rewards, the above definition should be adapted to any conditioning on the complete sequence $\Xbb$, which the reward mechanism has access to.
-We did not include this in the definition for the sake of conciseness.
+\end{restatable} \comment{ For prescient rewards, the above definition should be adapted to any conditioning on the complete sequence $\Xbb$, which the reward mechanism has access to.
+Details are not included for conciseness. }

-For uniformly-continuous rewards, using a reduction to the unrestricted rewards case, we can show that we can recover the same results for uniformly-continuous rewards, in totally-bounded (resp. non-totally-bounded) action spaces as for unrestricted rewards in finite (resp. countably infinite) action spaces.
+For uniformly-continuous rewards we use a reduction to the case of rewards without regularity assumptions, which we refer to as \emph{unrestricted} rewards.
+Then, we recover the same results for uniformly-continuous rewards, in totally-bounded (resp. non-totally-bounded) action spaces as for unrestricted rewards in finite (resp. countably infinite) action spaces.
 We adopt the subscript $\Ccal^{uc}$ to emphasize that we consider uniformly-continuous rewards.

-\begin{theorem} Let $\Xcal$ be a metrizable Borel space and $model\in\{oblivious,online,prescient,adv\}$. \begin{itemize} \item If $\Acal$ is a totally-bounded metric space, all properties for $\Ccal_{model}$ for finite action spaces described in Theorem \ref{thm:main_characterizations} hold for $\Ccal_{model}^{uc}$.
-Further, there is an optimistically universal learning rule for uniformly-continuous rewards if and only if there is one for finite action spaces for unrestricted rewards as in Theorem \ref{thm:no_opt_learning rule}. \item If $\Acal$ is a non-totally-bounded metric space, all properties for $\Ccal_{model}$ for countable action spaces described in Theorem \ref{thm:main_characterizations} hold for $\Ccal_{model}^{uc}$.
+\begin{theorem} Let $\Xcal$ be a metrizable Borel space and $model\in\{memoryless,oblivious\comment{,prescient},online\}$. \begin{itemize} \item If $\Acal$ is a totally-bounded metric space, all properties for $\Ccal_{model}$ for finite action spaces described in \cref{thm:main_characterizations} hold for $\Ccal_{model}^{uc}$.
+Further, there is an optimistically universal learning rule for uniformly-continuous rewards if and only if there is one for finite action spaces for unrestricted rewards as in \cref{thm:no_opt_learning rule}. \item If $\Acal$ is a non-totally-bounded metric space, all properties for $\Ccal_{model}$ for countable action spaces described in \cref{thm:main_characterizations} hold for $\Ccal_{model}^{uc}$.
 Further, there is always an optimistically universal learning rule for uniformly-continuous rewards. \end{itemize} \end{theorem}